Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 What to do next?

-Just log into your Google analytics and scan your website for bounce rate.
+Just log into your Google Analytics and scan your website for bounce rate.
 Analyze what you can improve.
 Feel free to ask me if you need my help.
 Would be happy.

 If you didn’t even have the Google analytics and webmaster tools configured, do it right now.
 It’s the first step right before your website launche to see your traffic behaviour.